What is a proctored exam?

 What happens after I submit the Proctor Request?

-Students receive email confirmation on proctor approvals.
+Students will receive an email confirmation on proctor approvals.
 If confirmation is not received by the third week of the term, Assessment & Testing must be notified to verify that the proctor request was received.
 It is important that the email is carefully examined as it contains further instructions on making arrangements for taking exams.
-Proctor verification is encouraged via the online proctor designation form.

 How do students access exam(s)?